cwise24/snopsy/docs/module3/1_linux.rst

    :align: center
 .. centered:: Fig 5

-Now, we have all this content (these modules built on RTD) and so many speling errorrs everywere....
+Now, we have all this content (these modules built on RTD) and so many spelling errors everywhere....

 .. sidebar:: Aspell Installation